mc-barbour/personal_website/selected_projects.md

 <img src="../images/cfd_aneurysm.png" alt="cfd aneurysms" width="100%">

-The primary treaetment method for cerebral aneurysms are endovsacular deployed coils and stents, however high raites of treatment failure still persist.
+The primary treaetment method for cerebral aneurysms are endovsacularly deployed coils and stents, however high raites of treatment failure persist.
 We developed a computational pipeline that incorporates patient-specific anatomy, blood-velocity, and pressure data to model blood-flow in patients before and after treatment.
 By comparing changes in engineering metrics following treatment to patient outcomes, we identify metrics that are predictive of treatment failure - enabling data-driven treatment prescription.

 ---------------------------------------